BendingSpoons/katana-swift/README.md

 - __layout__: Katana defines a concise language (inspired by [Plastic](https://github.com/BendingSpoons/plastic-lib-iOS)) to describe fully responsive layouts that will gracefully scale at every aspect ratio or size, including font sizes and images.

-We feel that Katana helped us a lot since we started using it in production for more than X apps with XXXX active users per day.
+We feel that Katana helped us a lot since we started using it in production.
 At [Bending Spoons](www.bendingspoons.com) we use a lot of open source projects ourselves and we wanted to give something back to the community, hoping you will find this useful and possibly contribute. ❤️